linas/atomspace-ipfs/README.md

   is stored in).

 * Q: is Pin needed to prevent a published atomspace from disappearing?
   Doesn't seem to be!?
+(Yet.
+As long as my IPFS daemon stays up...)

-* Use pubsub to publish value updates.
+* Idea: Use pubsub to publish value updates.

 * The current encoding is gonna do alpha-equivalence all wrong.
-This is an implementation bug.
+As long as there is a single writer, then the AtomSpace can hide this via the usual alpha-renaming techniques.
+But in a multi-user setup, this will surely lead to distinct-but-alpha-equivalent Atoms.
+The core problem is that we cannot tell IPFS to skip certain parts of the file, when computing the content hash.

 ## IPNS++
 It currently appears to be impossible to map the AtomSpace into IPFS